Arthur Lee (diplomat): Early life and education

+Career

 During the latter period, Lee wrote in 1764, "An Essay in Vindication of the Continental Colonies of America," one of his more noted works.
-He opposed the Townshend Acts and became a major proponent of American resistance to the British.
-After this work, he was granted membership to the American Philosophical Society through his election in 1768.
+He opposed the Townshend Acts and became a major proponent of the Patriot cause.
+After that work, he was granted membership to the American Philosophical Society through his election in 1768.

-He studied law in London, passing the bar, and practising there from 1770 to 1776.
-During this time in London, Lee wrote many influential pamphlets and essays opposing slavery and British continental policies.
+He studied law in London, passed the bar, and practised there from 1770 to 1776.
+During his time in London, Lee wrote many influential pamphlets and essays opposing slavery and Parliament's policies.
 He lived at Poland Street with Paul Wentworth (counsellor) for five years.

 In 1770, Lee in London was named as the Massachusetts correspondent to Britain and France.
 He began corresponding with Samuel Adams, which began a long friendship.
 They probably did not meet personally until sometime after 1780.
-Lee met Benjamin Franklin while he was in London, where Franklin was negotiating on behalf of Pennsylvania interests.
-Lee criticized Franklin's extravagant lifestyle and told Sam Adams he would never be a good negotiator between a free people and a tyrant.
+Lee met Benjamin Franklin in London, where Franklin was negotiating on behalf of Pennsylvania interests.
+Lee criticized Franklin's extravagant lifestyle and told Adams he would never be a good negotiator between a free people and a tyrant.

-In May 1776, he was a guest at the dinner organized by publisher Charles Dilly that—at the urging of James Boswell—brought together Samuel Johnson, an ardent opponent of the American colonists' cause, and John Wilkes, one of its most prominent British supporters.
+In May 1776, he was a guest at the dinner organized by the publisher Charles Dilly, who at the urging of James Boswell, brought together Samuel Johnson, an ardent opponent of the Patriot cause, and John Wilkes, one of its most prominent British supporters.

+American Revolution

-During the American Revolution, the Continental Congress appointed Lee as its envoy to Spain and Prussia, but his success was at best mixed.
+During the American Revolutionary War, the Continental Congress appointed Lee as its envoy to Spain and Prussia, but his success was at best mixed.

-In November 1775, the committee of secret correspondence of the Second Continental Congress asked Lee to become its confidential correspondent in London, where during his diplomatic career he frequently aired suspicions upon the various men who had appointed him along with some of his colleges.
+In November 1775, the committee of secret correspondence of the Second Continental Congress asked Lee to become its confidential correspondent in London, where during his diplomatic career, he frequently aired suspicions upon the various men who had appointed him along with some of his colleges.
 Arguably Lee was one of America's first spies.
 He gathered information in France and Britain.
 He also successfully identified Edward Bancroft, secretary to the American legation in Paris, as a British spy.

 Later, in Paris, after Lee helped negotiate the Treaty of Alliance (1778) with France, he fell out with Benjamin Franklin and Silas Deane.
 He persuaded Congress to recall Deane to America, but he was himself recalled soon afterward.
 He earned a reputation of being overly suspicious where, Franklin, in a letter of April 3, 1778 chided him that if he let these feelings dominate his life that he would end up insane.